collinsakuma/collinsakuma/README.md

 Full Stack Software Engineer with experience using Javascript and Python.
 Manufacturing production planning background with strong problem solving skills with an ambition to expand my Software Engineering knowledge!

+Currently expanding my understanding of complex data structures and how to apply them to solve algorithms using Javascript and Python3.
+Check Out my Progress at my <a href="https://leetcode.com/collinsakuma/">Leetcode Profile</a> and a repo I created for my solution as well as testing them.

 ## Connect with me at :mailbox: